CaioLima96/drawingIdeasGenerator/readme.md

 ### How it works

 <p> - The ideas come from two sources: a .json (which is hosted on firebase, acting as a Fake Api) and extertnal apis (like Poke Api).
-Through Javascript, all APIs are consumed using the fetch method and rendered on screen, every time the "generate idea" button is pressed.</p>
+Through Javascript, all APIs are consumed using the fetch method and rendered on the screen, every time the "generate idea" button is pressed.</p>